The Souther–Hillman–Furay Band (album)

-The Souther-Hillman-Furay Band is the debut album by the supergroup, The Souther-Hillman-Furay Band, released in 1974 on Asylum Records.
+The Souther-Hillman-Furay Band is the debut album by the supergroup Souther-Hillman-Furay Band, released in 1974 on Asylum Records.
 It peaked at number 11 on the Billboard albums chart.

 History

-The Souther-Hillman-Furay Band was a country rock supergroup led by singer-songwriters Richie Furay, Chris Hillman, and J.D.
-Souther.
+The Souther-Hillman-Furay Band was a country rock supergroup led by singer-songwriters Richie Furay, Chris Hillman, and JD Souther.
 The band was formed in 1973 upon the request of David Geffen, then head of Asylum Records.
-The group had a substantial hit with the 1974 self-titled first album and the single "Fallin' in Love" reached No. 27 in the U.S. It was reissued on CD by the Wounded Bird label in 2002.
+The group had a substantial hit with the 1974 self-titled first album and the single "Fallin' in Love" reached No. 27 in the U.S. and No. 32 in Canada.